libapps/libapps-mirror/ssh_client/README.md

   Do not try to run these directly as they rely on settings in [build.sh].
   * [depot_tools/]: Tools used by webports.
   * [mandoc/]: Tools to generate html from man pages.
+  * [naclsdk/]: NaCl SDK/toolchain for cross-compiling to Native Client.
   * [webports/]: SDK for cross-compiling some third party libs for NaCl.

 Here are the rest of the files, but most likely you don't need to touch these: